Set in 8 acres of stunning forest, St Ives is perfectly positioned to offer a range of exciting learning opportunities to its children.

 A great deal of development work took place in the forest in 2015, and the school was keen to celebrate this with a major outdoor event.
 Seeking world-class experts in outdoor adventure, St Ives got in touch with the Bear Grylls Survival Academy, and ‘Forest Fury Day’ was born.

 The adventure started with commando-style training on the school field.
-This was swiftly followed by a run down into the forest where the girls were instructed to slather mud all over their faces to keep the bugs at bay.
-Shock and disgust were soon replaced by squeals of delight as dozens of muddy girls prepared for their survival challenges.
+This was swiftly followed by a run down into the forest where the children were instructed to slather mud all over their faces to keep the bugs at bay.
+Shock and disgust were soon replaced by squeals of delight as dozens of muddy children prepared for their survival challenges.
 Tasks included commando crawls on ropes between trees, making fires, building shelters and stalking each other through the undergrowth.
-Perhaps most memorable of all was snack time; the usual fruit and breadsticks were replaced with live mealworms and crickets, and the girls showed nerves – and stomachs - of steel as they delightedly tucked in.
+Perhaps most memorable of all was snack time; the usual fruit and breadsticks were replaced with live mealworms and crickets, and the children showed nerves – and stomachs - of steel as they delightedly tucked in.

 Principles Underlying Forest School Education